Public Records & Services in Parrott

 Frequently Asked Questions

-To register to vote in Parrott, Virginia, residents can register online through the Virginia Department of Elections's website, by mail, or in person at the Pulaski County elections office.
+To register to vote in Parrott, Virginia, residents can register online through the Virginia Department of Elections website, by mail, or in person at the Pulaski County elections office.
 Virginia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
-Voters can verify their registration status and find polling locations through the Virginia Department of Elections's voter lookup tool.
-For local municipal elections in Parrott, contact the Pulaski County Clerk's office for schedules and ballot information.
+Voters can verify their registration status and find polling locations through the Virginia Department of Elections voter lookup tool.
+For local county and state elections (Parrott is an unincorporated community in Pulaski County and does not hold municipal elections), contact the Pulaski County Clerk's office for schedules and ballot information.

 Property records for Parrott, Virginia are maintained by the Pulaski Commissioner of the Revenue's Office and the Pulaski County Clerk of the Circuit Court.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Pulaski County, including parcels in Parrott.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Pulaski County Clerk of the Circuit Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Virginia counties provide online property record searches through their county websites.
-For in-person requests, visit the Pulaski County offices at the county courthouse.
 The Pulaski County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Parrott, Virginia residents are available through both county and state offices.
 The Virginia Department of Health, Division of Vital Records, located in Richmond, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Virginia.
 Orders can be placed online, by mail, or in person.
 Locally, the Pulaski County Clerk's office issues marriage licenses and maintains marriage records for Pulaski County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.